jsamperevazquez/botAirAngelCOD/README.md

 ## Commnands

 ***COMMAND LIST***
-* dice -  What do you expect to happen?
+* author -  What do you expect to happen?
 * dice -  Rolls a dice, just a classic
 * hello -  Say hello!
 * value -  Shows a Cryptocurrency value in Fiat